Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Experiment

 \xhdr{Models} We evaluate \name across various model families, including Qwen2.5~\citep{yang2024qwen2.5-math, hui2024qwen2.5-coder}, Qwen3~\citep{yang2025qwen3}, Llama3.2~\citep{dubey2024llama}, and Gemma3~\citep{team2025gemma}.
 To test generalizability, we select different configurations for the Sharer-Receiver model combinations, including models of different generations (Qwen3 and Qwen2.5), different families (Qwen, Llama, and Gemma), different sizes (0.6B to 14B), different specializations (general, code, and math model), and different training stages (pretrained and instruction fine-tuned models).
 For ablative and diagnostic analyses (scaling behavior, ablation study, behavior analysis), we fix the Receiver and Sharer to Qwen3 models unless otherwise specified.
 This consistency eliminates confounders from model alignment and isolates the core impact of \name.

-\xhdr{Baselines} We compare \name over two LLM collaboration methods to contextualize performance: (1) Text-to-Text (T2T) communication: Collaborate by analyze-response hand-off for each query.
-The Sharer generates analytical text of key information to solve the input question.
+\xhdr{Baselines} We compare \name with two LLM collaboration methods to contextualize performance: (1) Text-to-Text (T2T) communication: models collaborate through an analyze-then-respond hand-off for each query.
+The Sharer generates an analytical text of key information to solve the input question.
 This text is concatenated with the original question and fed to the Receiver to mirror standard collaborative pipelines.
 Corresponding prompts are in Appendix~\ref{sec:appendix/prompts}.
-(2) Query-level routing~\citep{ong2024routellm}: Collaborate by selecting the appropriate LLM for different queries.
+(2) Query-level routing~\citep{ong2024routellm}: models collaborate by selecting the appropriate LLM for different queries.
 We also include individual model performance (Sharer or Receiver alone) to establish a lower bound for collaborative gains.

 \xhdr{Benchmarks} We evaluate on four widely used benchmarks spanning reasoning, knowledge, and language domains to ensure comprehensive coverage.
 OpenBookQA~\citep{mihaylov2018can} for fact-based reasoning, MMLU-Redux~\citep{gema2025we} for knowledge in the general domain, ARC-Challenge (ARC-C)~\citep{clark2018think} for scientific and logistic reasoning, and C-Eval~\citep{huang2023c} for comprehensive knowledge in the Chinese domain.